-Electromagnetic (EM) radiation is a form of energy that is all around us and takes many forms, such as radio waves, microwaves, X-rays and gamma rays.
-Sunlight is also a form of EM energy, but visible light is only a small portion of the EM spectrum, which contains a broad range of electromagnetic wavelengths.
+Electromagnetic radiation is a type of energy that is all around us and takes many forms, such as radio waves, microwaves, X-rays and gamma-rays.
+Sunlight is also a form of electromagnetic energy, but visible light is only a small portion of the electromagnetic spectrum, which contains a broad range of wavelengths.

-Electricity and magnetism were once thought to be separate forces.
-However, in 1873, Scottish physicist James Clerk Maxwell developed a unified theory of electromagnetism.
+People have known about electricity and magnetism since ancient times, but the concepts were not well understood until the 19th century, according to a history from physicist Gary Bedrosian of the Rensselaer Polytechnic Institute in Troy, New York.
+In 1873, Scottish physicist James Clerk Maxwell showed that the two phenomena were connected and developed a unified theory of electromagnetism, according to Live Science sister site Space.com.
 The study of electromagnetism deals with how electrically charged particles interact with each other and with magnetic fields.

 - The force of attraction or repulsion between electric charges is inversely proportional to the square of the distance between them.

 - Magnetic poles come in pairs that attract and repel each other, much as electric charges do.

 - An electric current in a wire produces a magnetic field whose direction depends on the direction of the current.

 - A moving electric field produces a magnetic field, and vice versa.

 Electromagnetic radiation is created when a charged atomic particle, such as an electron, is accelerated by an electric field, causing it to move.
 The movement produces oscillating electric and magnetic fields, which travel at right angles to each other, according to an online physics and astronomy course from PhysLink.com.
 The waves have certain characteristics, given as frequency, wavelength or energy.